 Welcome and beware – wild animals roam these bookshelves!
 Here you’ll find true stories about fascinating creatures like otters and octopuses, platypuses and prairie dogs.
 Many of the books also show scientists in action, studying and helping to protect wild animals.
 I briefly summarize the books and share what I love about them.
 Although the books are mostly nonfiction picture books focused on nature, I occasionally include other genres.
 I hope you will enjoy these books and share them with children, inspiring their curiosity about the natural world and about science.

 I’m guided and motivated in my nonfiction reading by Alyson Beecher at Kid Lit Frenzy.
-I’m participating in her Nonfiction Picture Book Challenge for the second time.
+I’m participating in her Nonfiction Picture Book Challenge for the third time.

 Oct 30, 2017